Flashlight Buying Guide 2021

 Best Flashlights for Illumination

-The next two sections are for lights that are highly recommended for illuminate scenes, instead of being connected to light painting tools.
-Whilst most lights (including those in the previous sections) can be used to illuminate a scene, these lights have useful additional features such as compatible diffusers, tripod mounting options, high colour rendering (CRI) emitter options, and decent sustained brightness.
+This section recommends the best lights for illuminating scenes, instead of being connected to light painting tools.
+Whilst most lights (including those in the previous sections) can be used to illuminate a scene, these “best of breed” lights have useful additional features such as compatible diffusers, tripod mounting options, high colour rendering (CRI) emitter options, and decent sustained brightness.
 There are quite a few new entries for 2021!

 – Convoy S2+ (400-1,000lm, 18650) – very cheap, easy to use light, with lots of emitter options from warm to cool white, high-CRI, 4 colours, and even UV.
-My picks are the LH351D white emitters, and CSLNM1 colour emitter versions.
+My picks are the high-CRI LH351D emitters, and CSLNM1 colour emitter versions.
 Compatible diffuser, and fits U-shaped or clamp tripod mounts.
-Also consider the larger, high-CRI Convoy S12 (1,500lm, 21700) which is my pick for use with the LACE Backlight Scanner, and also fairly good for backlighting.

 – LumeCube 2.0 (estimated 650lm, internal*) – best photography cube light option – a compact high-CRI floody light, great for drone attachment (or attaching to pretty much anything), waterproof, and can be remotely controlled via Bluetooth.
-Whilst not as bright as advertised, but can run at max brightness until the battery runs out.
+Not as bright as advertised, but can run at max brightness until the battery runs out.